jmar777/suspend/README.md

 # suspend

-**suspend** is a small, experimental library for Node.js that uses ES6 language features to simplify asynchronous code interactions.
+**suspend** is a small, experimental library for Node that uses ES6 language features to simplify asynchronous code interactions.

-Specifically, **suspend** exposes a minimal API around ES6 generators that is expressly designed to work seamlessly with Node.js' existing callback conventions.
-This allows unobtrusive use of  `yield` execution semantics that works seamlessly with existing Node.js code bases.  **suspend** uses 100% native JavaScript - no transpiling or library-wrapping required.
+Specifically, **suspend** exposes a minimal API around ES6 generators that is expressly designed to work transparently with Node's existing callback conventions.
+This allows unobtrusive use of `yield` execution semantics that works seamlessly with existing Node code bases.  **suspend** uses 100% native JavaScript - no transpiling or library-wrapping required.

 ## Quick Example